 Therefore, I have decided to leave this article on this website, as it meets all the criteria of truth, public interest and it is not malicious or defamatory in the slightest.
 In my opinion, its importance to the entertainment industry far outweighs any embarrassment caused.
 Nobody has the right to try to suppress the reporting of events that occurred in the public domain.
 In any case, Drummoyne RSL Club has ceased to exist, so nobody needs to be embarrassed anymore.

-Some years ago, Drummoyne Club, formerly the Drummoyne RSL Club, engaged the services of Michael Mullins and his entertainment agency Made It Happen Promotions and Entertainment Pty Ltd to book entertainers for the club.
+Some years ago, the now defunct Drummoyne Club, formerly the Drummoyne RSL Club, engaged the services of Michael Mullins and his entertainment agency Made It Happen Promotions and Entertainment Pty Ltd to book entertainers for the club.

 As was the normal practice for most clubs, Drummoyne Club paid the fees for those entertainers to Michael Mullins for him to disburse to them, however a number of entertainers had not received their fees, some for over a year.

 After a number of performers complained of non-payment, Drummoyne Club eventually changed the payment arrangements.
 Although Michael Mullins was removed briefly, he was reappointed as the club's venue consultant, however performer's fees were not forwarded to him for distribution, but were paid directly by the club to those performers.

 Prior to the changed payment arrangements, on 03 March 2001, Kerry Leigh's duo the 'Cardboard Cutouts' performed at Drummoyne Club after having been booked by Michael Mullins acting as the club's venue consultant.
 After repeated unsuccessful attempts to obtain his fee from Mullins, Kerry Leigh decided to demand his fee directly from Drummoyne Club, as this venue was the actual employer and therefore was ultimately liable to ensure that such fees were paid to performers.